 (1) ERCOT shall establish MW limits on individual Resource’s ability to provide RRS using Primary Frequency Response.
 The MW limit shall be based on Resource performance during Frequency Measurable Events (FMEs) and actual tests.

-(2) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its High Sustained Limit (HSL) for any newly qualified Resource not yet evaluated per Section 8, Attachment N, Procedure for Calculating RRS MW Limits for Individual Resources to Provide RRS Using Primary Frequency Response, for measuring actual performance.
+(2) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its Maximum Droop Response Range (MDRR) for any newly qualified Resource not yet evaluated per Section 8, Attachment N, Procedure for Calculating RRS MW Limits for Individual Resources to Provide RRS Using Primary Frequency Response, for measuring actual performance.

 (3) A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide.

-4.8 Responsive Reserve Service During Scarcity Conditions
+4.8 Responsive Reserve Service and ERCOT Contingency Reserve Service During Scarcity Conditions

-(1) This Section details how Responsive Reserve (RRS) service may be manually deployed, also referred to as release of High Ancillary Service Limit (HASL), during scarcity conditions, pursuant to Protocol Section 6.5.7.6.2.2, Deployment of Responsive Reserve (RRS).
+(1) This Section details how Responsive Reserve (RRS) service may be manually deployed, during scarcity conditions, pursuant to Protocol Section 6.5.7.6.2.2, Deployment of Responsive Reserve (RRS).
 The existing measure of scarcity is Physical Responsive Capability (PRC).
-If PRC drops below 3,000 MW, and all available ERCOT Contingency Reserve Service (ECRS) (dispatchable by Security-Constrained Economic Dispatch (SCED)) and Non-Spinning Reserve (Non-Spin) has been deployed, this process may be used.
+If PRC drops below 3,000 MW, and all available Non-Spinning Reserve (Non-Spin) has been deployed, this process may be used.
 Scarcity conditions may occur during the Peak Load Season when ERCOT System Load is above 60,000 MW.
-For all other months, they could occur when ERCOT System Load is above 50,000 MW. -4.8.1 Responsive Reserve Service Manual Deployment
+For all other months, they could occur when ERCOT System Load is above 50,000 MW.

-(1) RRS for capacity may be manually deployed (HASL released) when the system approaches scarcity conditions so that the capacity reserved behind HASL will be released to SCED.

-(a) When HASL – (Gen + 5 minute load ramp) <= 200 MW, ERCOT may deploy a portion of the available RRS capacity from Generation Resources, Energy Storage Resources (ESRs), and Controllable Load Resources after all the available ECRS (dispatchable by SCED) and Non-Spin service has been deployed and Resources have responded to any earlier deployments.

-(b) When HSL – (Gen + 5 minute load ramp) <= 500 MW, ERCOT may deploy Load Resources that are not Controllable Load Resources and that are providing ECRS or RRS.
+(a) When HSL – (Gen + 5-minute load ramp) <= 2000 MW, ERCOT may deploy Load Resources that are not Controllable Load Resources (CLRs) and that are providing ERCOT Contingency Reserve Service (ECRS) or RRS.

-4.8.2 Responsive Reserve Service and Manual Recall
+4.8.1 Responsive Reserve Service and ERCOT Contingency Reserve Service Manual Recall

-(1) The manual deployment of RRS for capacity from Generation Resources, ESRs, and Controllable Load Resources may be recalled when HASL – (Gen + 5 minute load ramp) > 1,600 MW and/or PRC >= 3,300 MW.

-(2) The operator will consider system conditions and Ancillary Services in releasing or recalling RRS.
+(1) The operator will consider system conditions and Ancillary Services in releasing or recalling RRS.
 System frequency, load ramp, and factors such as Regulation Up Service (Reg-Up) versus Regulation Down Service (Reg-Down) deployment status will be considered.

+(2) The manual deployment of RRS or ECRS for capacity from Load Resources that are not CLRs may be recalled pursuant to Protocol Section 6.5.9, Emergency Operations.

 ERCOT Nodal Operating Guides